Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: The non-perturbative region in alpha s

 The purpose of this study is not to determine a preferred infrared form of \as , but to quantify how sensitive low-\pt\ DY observables are to the transition region between perturbative and non-perturbative scales when soft ISR is treated consistently.
+The sensitivity is most pronounced in the first few \GeV\ of the dilepton transverse-momentum spectrum at the highest collider energies considered in this study.